Log Buffer #269, A Carnival of the Vanities for DBAs

 Apr 27, 2012 / By Fahd Mirza

-There is no replacement for the documentation of the database products.
-There is no alternative of forums for these technologies, and also there is no alter ego for the database blogs.
-They add up yet another avenue to explore when the professionals need help.
-This Log Buffer Edition helps professional in identifying few blog posts from across the databases in Log Buffer #269.
+There is no replacement for the documentation of database products.
+There is no alternative to forums for these technologies, and no alter-ego for database blogs.
+They create yet another avenue to explore for professionals who need help.
+This Log Buffer Edition helps professionals locate a few blog posts from across the databases.
+Enjoy!

 What a difference a space can make.
 Pythian’s leading guru and celebrated author Micheal S. Abbey speaks from the trenches.